ibm-cloud-docs/containers/cs_network_policy.md

 To isolate your cluster on the private network using Calico policies:

-1. Clone the `IBM-Cloud/kube-samples` respository.
+1. Clone the `IBM-Cloud/kube-samples` repository.
     ```
     git clone https://github.com/IBM-Cloud/kube-samples.git
     ```